Hiatal Hernia Repair

 - The anesthesiologist will keep checking your heart rate, blood pressure, breathing, and blood oxygen level during the surgery.

-- If you have too much hair at the surgical site, it may be taken off.
+- If you have too much hair at the surgical site, it may be shaved off.

 - The skin at the surgical site will be cleaned with an antiseptic solution.

 For a laparoscopic hiatal hernia repair, your healthcare provider will make small incisions in your belly.
 Carbon dioxide gas will be put into your belly to make it swell.
 This helps your healthcare provider see your organs more clearly.
-Then he or she will insert a tube that has a camera and surgical tools, to close the hernia.
+Then he or she will insert a tube that has a camera and surgical tools in it to close the hernia.